-> Once depositions have been taken, the next step in South Carolina is usually “mediation.”
+Once depositions have been taken, the next step in South Carolina personal injury lawsuits is usually “mediation.”
 This is when my client and I meet with the insurance adjuster and their attorney to determine whether a fair settlement can be reached.
 A third attorney, known as a “mediator,” listens to both sides’ version of facts.
 We are then split in two rooms, and the mediator goes back and forth to help achieve a settlement.
-For instance, when mediation begins our latest demand may be $300,000.00.
-The most recent offer may only be $10,000.00.
+For instance, when mediation begins our latest demand may be $1,000,000.00.
+The most recent offer from the insurance company may only be $10,000.00.
 However, at the end of mediation, we might have settled the case for somewhere between those two figures.

 The mediator’s job is to resolve the dispute by showing both sides how much there is to lose at trial.
 We may have a case that could result in a verdict for the defense.
 The same case might, however, result in a large verdict for my client.
 Because both sides have so much to lose given the uncertainty of trial and the unpredictable nature of juries, a settlement could be best.
 If mediation fails, we further prepare for trial.